ScriptCrafterJS/facebook-profile-clone/README.md

 # Facebook Profile Clone

-This project is a web application that replicates the Facebook profile page, showcasing my skills in SCSS and Gulp.
+This project [(See it Live!)](https://scriptcrafterjs.github.io/facebook-profile-clone/) is a web application that replicates the Facebook profile page, showcasing my skills in SCSS and Gulp.
 It features advanced SCSS techniques and Gulp automation for an efficient and scalable development workflow.
 ![image](https://github.com/ScriptCrafterJS/facebook-profile-clone/assets/151676251/49cc072b-6aac-42d9-bb0c-d1e9f66dd944)
 ![image](https://github.com/ScriptCrafterJS/facebook-profile-clone/assets/151676251/dbbdd618-ef63-4bba-9c7b-8574a167e24a)